Oracy

 Oracy at Red Oak Primary School.

 We recognise the extreme importance of being able to talk well and learn through talk.
 Oracy is a vital part of the Curriculum at Red Oak and we are working in partnership with Oracy Cambridge, from Cambridge University.
 Since 2018 we have focussed on the development and range of high quality vocabulary and exposure to it across the children’s daily lives.
 In 2020 we embarked on a project to develop and refine these crucial skills through joined up hub work with support from Cambridge Oracy.
 In 2020 we also started work through the support of the Paul Hamlyn Foundation to develop Oracy skills during Geography lessons, with the help of drama artists.
-From 2020 through to today we have focussed on developing skills of questionning, debating, discussing and presenting across the curriculum subjects.
+From 2020 through to today we have focussed on developing skills of questioning, debating, discussing and presenting across the curriculum subjects.

 What is Oracy?